curl/everything-curl/usingcurl-trace.md

-For situations when curl does encrypted file transfers with protocols such as HTTPS, FTPS or SFTP, other network monitoring tools (like Wireshark or tcpdump) won't be able to do this job as easily for you.
+For situations when curl does encrypted file transfers with protocols such as HTTPS, FTPS or SFTP, other network monitoring tools (like Wireshark or tcpdump) will not be able to do this job as easily for you.

 For this, curl offers two other options that you use instead of `-v`.